LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Arcane/Husk.md

-Creatures that soul was prevented
+A creature that's soul was stolen in some manner,